 Food in Assisi

-The most common thing to see eaten for dinner is in Assisi is lamb al forno con le patate (from the oven-roasted with potatoes).
+The most common thing to see eaten for dinner in Assisi is lamb al forno con le patate (from the oven-roasted with potatoes).
 Most regions have their own dishes for different times of day on Easter Sunday in Italy, all of course coupled with a splash of wine to wash it all down.

 Food in Lombardia